LedgerHQ/lib-ledger-core/README.md

 To use with libcore, simply set value of the key `api::PoolConfiguration::DATABASE_NAME` to the database's URL connection and set it in the pool's configuration.

-To signal to the pool that used database backend is a PostgreSQL one, it is mandatory to set `api::PoolConfiguration::USE_PG_DATABASE` to `true` in the pool's configuration.

 It is also possible to configure the size of the connection pool when instantiating the PostgreSQL `DatabaseBackend` : `api::DatabaseBackend::getPostgreSQLBackend(int32_t connectionPoolSize)`.